Infineon/mtb-example-ethernet-ota-https/README.md

 8. Open a serial terminal emulator and select the KitProg3 COM port.
 Set the serial port parameters to 8N1 and 115200 baud.

-9. Build and program the bootloader application per the [Step-by-step instructions](https://github.com/Infineon/mtb-example-mcuboot-basic/blob/master/README.md#step-by-step-instructions) in its README or follow the instruction as given below.
+9. Build and program the bootloader application per the [Step-by-step instructions](https://github.com/Infineon/mtb-example-mcuboot-basic/blob/master/README.md#step-by-step-instructions) in its README or follow the instructions as given below.

    <details open><summary><b>Using CLI</b></summary>